euclala/fix_dongle/README.md

+## warning

 If your double click the RES button ,
 The dongle can't go into the update bootloader mode.
-Use this way to bulid.
+(make sure you have do it by right way,I think you need to try one more times) Use this way to bulid.

 ## Build
 Go through [trinket m0: arduino-ide-setup](https://learn.adafruit.com/adafruit-trinket-m0-circuitpython-arduino/arduino-ide-setup) and [trinket m0: arduino-ide-setup2](https://learn.adafruit.com/adafruit-trinket-m0-circuitpython-arduino/using-with-arduino-ide)